MinecraftWars/EnderPearlCooldown/README.md

 Example `plugin.yml`:

     cooldown: 3000
+    showMessage: true

-That's all!
-The number here is the time in milliseconds that players need to wait before throwing pearls.
+That's all! `cooldown` is the time in milliseconds that players need to wait before throwing pearls. `showMessage` determines whether users get feedback on unsuccessful throws or it just silently fails.

 Permissions
 -----------